cozy/cozy-stack/docs/sharing.md

 ### GET /sharings/:sharing-id/io.cozy.files/:file-id

-This is an internal endpoint used by a stack to get informations about a folder.
-It is used when a cozy sent to another cozy a file or folder inside a folder that was trashed (and trash was emptied): the recipient does no longer have any informations about the parent directory.
+This is an internal endpoint used by a stack to get information about a folder.
+It is used when a cozy sent to another cozy a file or folder inside a folder that was trashed (and trash was emptied): the recipient does no longer have information about the parent directory.
 To resolve the conflict, it recreates the missing parent directory by asking the other cozy informations about it.